 It’s important to look after your posture when you’re working from home.
 So, tempting as it may be, this means not sitting on the sofa with your laptop on your knees.
-Sit at the kitchen or dining table if you don’t have a designated office space.
+If possible, sit at a kitchen or dining table if you don’t have a designated office space.

 This diagram shows you what your office set up should look like.
 Your seat should be close to your desk or table and your feet fully on the floor.
 Keep your shoulders relaxed and your elbows at a 90-degree angle just above the tabletop.

-Lots of people find that when working from home there’s a tendency to sit for long periods of time and not take the short regular breaks you should to move around to help prevent aches, pains and eye strain.
-Without the natural stimulus of a busy office environment, it can help to set some reminders in your calendar to stretch, get up and move and make a drink.
+Lots of people find that when working from home they tend to sit for long periods of time.
+However, you should take short, regular breaks to help prevent aches, pains and eye strain.
+Without the natural rhythm of an office environment, it can help to set some reminders in your calendar to stretch, get up and move and make a drink every hour or so.
 If it’s in the diary as a commitment, we are more likely to do it, as it helps us better stick to our intentions.

-Perhaps set a timer so that you work for 45 minutes undisturbed, and then take a 15-minute break.
-This is a good productivity hack too, it’s really hard to stay concentrated for hours at a time.
+It might also help to set a timer so that you work for 45 minutes undisturbed, and then take a 15-minute break.
+This is a good productivity hack too – it’s really hard to stay concentrated for hours at a time.

-A neat trick to make sure you do some exercise is to put your gym kit on as soon as you get out of bed.
+To help make sure you do some exercise, put your gym kit on as soon as you get out of bed.
 You’ll find that being ready to exercise will encourage you to do something active.
 You’ll be much more motivated to go for a jog on your lunch break when you’re already dressed to go as you have committed yourself to it.

 Natalie agrees and says: “When I’m working from home, I do a couple of things.
 I either do a 10-minute HIIT workout as soon as I wake up.
 Or I take my yoga mat downstairs and roll it out in the living room so it’s ready and waiting for me at lunch time.
 I find doing this make me much more committed to doing some exercise rather than face the shame of rolling my mat up unused!”

-If you have treats in the house, arrange them in the cupboard so that they are hard to reach or out of sight (better still, don’t buy them in the first place!).
-Instead, make it easy to eat the things that are good for you, such as having fresh fruit on the counter.
+If you find yourself often reaching for snacks out of habit, try to arrange them in the cupboard so that they are hard to reach or out of sight.
+If you do get hungry between meals, make it easy to choose healthier foods, for example by having fresh fruit on the counter.

-A final tip: use if – then implementation plans so that you have a back-up plan for when all you want to do is reach for the biscuits.
+It can also be helpful to use “if – then” implementation plans so you prepare for cravings of less healthy foods.
 For example, if I am craving a biscuit, then I will drink a glass of water.